mattspaulding/mattspaulding.github.io/_posts/2020-4-17-The-Curious-Case-of-Angular-and-the-Infinite-Change-Event-Loop.md

 layout: post
 title: The Curious Case of Angular and the Infinite Change Event Loop
 image: /images/dotnet-core-angular.jpg
-excerpt: The Angular change detection is a mystical wonder.
+excerpt: Angular change detection is a mystical wonder.
 This is the behind-the-curtain magic that makes Angular "just work".
 Today we pull back the curtain on Angular change events and discover when they don't "just work" (and how to fix them).
 ---

 ![dotnet-core-angular]({{ site.baseurl }}/images/dotnet-core-angular.jpg)

-The Angular change detection is a mystical wonder.
+Angular change detection is a mystical wonder.
 This is the behind-the-curtain magic that makes Angular "just work".
 Today we pull back the curtain on Angular change events and discover when they don't "just work" (and how to fix them).

 I encourage you to follow along...

-> See the final project in the [repository](https://github.com/mattspaulding/hacker-news-dotnet-angular)
+> See the final project in the [repository](https://github.com/mattspaulding/angular-infinite-event-loop)

 ## Built with

 - Angular v9.1

-## About the Hacker News API

-Before we get started, you should know that the Hacker News API is not great.
-Its a bit clunky to say the least.
-But don't take it from me.
-This is what the developers have to say about it from the official docs.

-> The v0 API is essentially a dump of our in-memory data structures.
-We know, what works great locally in memory isn't so hot over the network.
-Many of the awkward things are just the way HN works internally.
-Want to know the total number of comments on an article?
-Traverse the tree and count.
-Want to know the children of an item?
-Load the item and get their IDs, then load them.
-The newest page?
-Starts at item maxid and walks backward, keeping only the top level stories.
-Same for Ask, Show, etc.

-> I'm not saying this to defend it - It's not the ideal public API, but it's the one we could release in the time we had.
-While awkward, it's possible to implement most of HN using it.

-While awkward, it is doable.
-And creates some unique coding situations to overcome.

-Let's get started, shall we?

 ## Getting Started